yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/casyncsocket-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do `CAsyncSocket` obiektu lub wartość null, jeśli nie `CAsyncSocket` ma obiektu dołączonego do *hSocket*.
+Wskaźnik do obiektu `CAsyncSocket` lub wartość NULL, jeśli nie ma `CAsyncSocket` obiektu dołączonego do *hSocket*.

 ### <a name="remarks"></a>Uwagi

-Gdy dany `CAsyncSocket` obiekt nie jest dołączony do dojścia, funkcja członkowska zwraca wartość null.
+Gdy dany obiekt `CAsyncSocket` nie jest dołączony do dojścia, funkcja członkowska zwraca wartość NULL.

 ##  <a name="getlasterror"></a>CAsyncSocket:: GetLastError